The Swiss Guard

 ‘Acriter et Fideliter’ – Fiercely and Faithfully

 Swiss soldiers are considered invincible owing to their courage, noble intentions and loyalty.
 Nowadays, the Guard carries out its duties under the motto ‘Acriter et Fideliter’ which translates into English as ‘fiercely and faithfully’.
 It comes as no surprise therefore that back in the 16th century the Pope entrusted Swiss mercenaries with his protection.
-According to the Swiss ambassador to the Vatican, Pierre-Yves Fux, the Swiss were recruited also for their loyalty and fighting qualities.
+According to the Swiss ambassador to the Vatican from 2014 to 2018, Pierre-Yves Fux, the Swiss were recruited also for their loyalty and fighting qualities.

 The Swiss Guard was officially established on 22 January 1506, the day on which 150 Swiss soldiers from the canton of Uri marched to Rome and entered the Vatican for the first time, where they were blessed by Pope Julius II.
 The traditional swearing-in ceremony for new recruits takes place every year on 6 May.
 On the same day in 1527, 147 Swiss Guards lost their lives protecting Pope Clemens VII during the Sack of Rome.